farahc123/tech501-bench-udemy-pathways/Project 1/README.md

    7. Jenkins logs into Docker using the provided credentials
    8. The Docker image is pushed to Docker Hub
    9. The Docker image used the existing Kubernetes deployment (running on Minikube on the target VM) is updated
+4. Post-build, a notification is sent to the *#devopscicd* Slack channel informing the DevOps team of the build's result